damiankaplon/DevCompany/Readme.md

 ### App comunicates with postgreSQL database on local machine using Hibernate
 ---
 App was made in a rush, to pass the subject.
-At the subject i wasn't taught about MVC, Hibernate etc. what, I hope, explains simplifications, bugs, lack of knowledge etc.factions, bugs, lac of knowledgde etc.
+At the subject i wasn't taught about MVC, Hibernate etc. what, I hope, explains simplifications, bugs, lack of knowledge etc.